serg-io/infuse.host/README.md

 ## `data-infuse` ###

-The `data-infuse` attribute must added to elements containing expressions.
+The `data-infuse` attribute must be added to elements containing expressions.
 This attribute is used by `template-infuse` as a CSS selector to find elements with expressions.
 As a shorthand alternative, you can simply use the boolean `i` attribute.
 The following two template elements are
 equivalent: